Home » Historical Landmarks in Stevenage

 4. Six Hills

 The mystery of Six Hills is sure to captivate visitors.
-These six large mounds, situated on the edge of the Old Town, are believed to be Roman burial mounds, dating back nearly 2,000 years.
+These six large mounds, situated on the edge of the Town, are believed to be Roman burial mounds, dating back nearly 2,000 years.
 They are the largest such group in England, and their purpose, while not fully understood, points to the long and varied history of Stevenage.
 The site is a Scheduled Ancient Monument, and standing before these ancient tumuli, one can’t help but ponder the lives of those who were laid to rest here centuries ago.

 New-Town-Fountain-Clock-Tower-stevenage